 Where the term ‘we’ or ‘us’ is used, this relates to Rutherford Diagnostics Limited.

 Our nominated representative, for the purpose of the Data Protection Act, is our Data Protection Officer whose contact details can be found at the end of this notice.

-At Rutherford Diagnostics, we believe the provision of optimal, cost effective diagnostic services and investing in new and developing technologies is an important step forward in a future where people will live well for longer.
-By utilising and developing innovative technologies, such as genomic sequencing and state of the art diagnostics to reduce levels of acute illness and support good health, Rutherford Diagnostics will revolutionise healthcare.
+At Rutherford Diagnostics, we believe the provision of optimal, cost-effective diagnostic services and investing in new and developing technologies is an important step forward in a future where people will live well for longer.
+By utilising and developing innovative technologies, such as state of the art diagnostics to reduce levels of acute illness and support good health, Rutherford Diagnostics will revolutionise healthcare.

 We will fund, deliver and maintain state-of-the-art diagnostic equipment housed in modern and well-designed facilities, and will seek out and will be open to investing in commonly unattainable and novel diagnostic technologies that will benefit the nation’s health outcomes.

 We will process your personal data in line with data protection legislation as follows:

 - We will always process personal data lawfully and fairly and in a transparent manner.
 We will ensure this Privacy Notice is available on our website and, where relevant to your relationship with us, ensure information is included in contracts, application forms and agreements where our relationship with you requires us to process personal data.

 - We will ensure that whenever we collect personal data it is adequate, relevant and not excessive in relation to the purpose for which it is being processed.

 - We will ensure information processed is accurate and where necessary kept up to date